6 Balance of payments (BOP): Importance and components of BOP

 Dimension Balance of Trade Balance of Payments

-Components Visible items only Visible + invisible + capital + financial + reserves
+Components Visible only Visible + invisible + capital + financial + reserves

-Indian position Persistent BoT deficit BoP usually balanced through capital inflows
+Indian position Persistent BoT deficit BoP balanced through capital inflows

-The IMF’s Balance of Payments Manual (BPM6) — adopted by the RBI — divides the BoP into three main accounts plus an “errors and omissions” entry (imf2009?; rbi2024?).
+The IMF’s Balance of Payments Manual (6th edition, BPM6) — adopted by the RBI — divides the BoP into three main accounts plus Errors and Omissions:

 Account Sub-component Typical content